beNative/git-automation/TECHNICAL_MANUAL.md

 2.  **Refresh Documentation:** Re-read `README.md`, `FUNCTIONAL_MANUAL.md`, `TECHNICAL_MANUAL.md`, and `CHANGELOG.md` to ensure screenshots, feature descriptions, and workflows match the current UI.
 3.  **Update Release Notes:** Add a new entry to `CHANGELOG.md` summarizing the changes.
 Plan to reuse this text verbatim in the GitHub release body.
 4.  **Build Installers:** Run `npm run pack`.
 The command produces platform installers in the `release/` directory.
 Perform a quick smoke test of the generated artifacts before distribution.
-5.  **Publish on GitHub:** Draft a new release on GitHub, attach the installers from the `release/` folder, verify the tag/version details, choose the appropriate option in the **Release Type** selector (Full Release, Draft, or Pre-release), paste the changelog entry into the notes, and publish.
+5.  **Publish on GitHub:** Draft a new release on GitHub, attach the installers from the `release/` folder, verify the tag/version details, and explicitly set the **Release Type** selector to match your intent (Full Release for GA builds or Draft/Pre-release when staging).
+Paste the current changelog entry into the notes so the GitHub release matches the repository history, then publish.
 ## 7. Automatic Updates

 The application is configured to automatically check for updates on startup using the `electron-updater` library.